Cyber Forensics

 To break this down “-t” is setting the file types we want to carve out of the disk image, here those are .jpeg and .png.

-“-i” is specifying the input file, the “disk.img” that is placed on the desktop.
+• The “-i” option specifies the input file, the “disk.img” that resides on the desktop.

-“-o” is telling Foremost where we want the carved files to be stored, for that we have the “recov” folder on the desktop that we made earlier.
+• The “-o” option instructs Foremost where we want to store the carved files; we created the “recov” folder on the desktop for that purpose.

-“-v” is to tell Foremost to log all the messages that appear on screen as the file is being carved into a text file in the output folder (recov) as an audit report.
+• The “-v” option instructs Foremost to log all the messages that appear on screen as the file carves into a text file in the output folder (recov) as an audit report.

 That’s all it takes for Foremost to start digging into the disk image.
 The process looks like this.

-Once Foremost is done carving the disk image, it shows you the result: that’s is, how many of which file types have been carved.
-All it took was a second, to get the job done.
+Once Foremost finishes carving the disk image, it shows you the result: that is, how many of which file types it carved.
+All it took was a second to get the job done.

-Now open the output (recov) folder and you will see an audit report and six folders which will be named by the file types we invoked Foremost to carve for us.
+Now open the output (recov) folder, and you will see an audit report and six folders named by the file types we invoked Foremost to carve for us.

 First, the audit report.
-It shows us the particulars of the scan, which file types were carved, from which image file, the size of the image file, where it was located, where the output folder was located, etc. Let’s have a look.
+It provides us with the particulars of the scan, which file types it carved, from which image file, the size of the image file, where it located the image file, where it located the output folder, etc.

 The end of the report contains shows the total files extracted with more particulars.